AgarwalConsulting/java-training/code-samples/08-Docker/Problem.md

   Postgres 10
 ```

-How do I run both of these services on my machine?
+How do I run all of these services on my machine?